 Responses to the FCA position on FX advertising

-, the FCA took aim at currency companies who use the interbank rate for spot transaction advertisements or website widgets, saying the practice is often misleading for consumers who may believe this is the rate they will receive.
+In a recent memo, the FCA took aim at currency companies that use the interbank rate for spot transaction advertisements or website widgets, saying the practice is often misleading for consumers who may believe this is the rate they will receive.
 This can be even more challenging for companies who offer exchange rates information as a fundamental part of their product.

 This is not the first time such practices have been called out.
-Some companies have also been accused of overstating the savings customers may receive from them versus a high-street bank (clearly they weren’t using our own bank index!).
+Some companies have also been accused of overstating the savings customers may receive from them versus a high street bank.

 The difficulty remains that the average consumer is still most familiar with two prices – what they can get for their travel money in the airport or the price they see when they type in an exchange rate on Google.
 We’ll continue to track how payment companies navigate this path – whether pricing is completely dropped from the acquisition process, or whether it becomes more transparent.
 For now, many appear to be in testing mode.